pluots/zspell/README.md

 this concept and with the modern computers now able to store entire compiled word lists in memory (~20 MiB), `zspell` tends to outperform other spellcheckers.

+## MSRV

+This library relies on features from Rust 1.65, so that is our current minimum supported version.
+Our CI validates this.

 ## License

 See the LICENSE file for license information.
 The provided license does allow